A question I get asked from time to time is “does low self-esteem demonstrate humility?”.

 • High regard for self-worth

-• Understanding of place in the world, self, theirs strengths and purpose
+• Understanding of place in the world, self, their strengths and purpose

 • Clarity shaped by past experiences